skythebro/VMods/BloodRefill/README.md

 # Setting type: Boolean
 # Default value: true
 BloodRefillVBloodEnabled = true

+## When enabled, Draculin blood can be refilled.
+# Setting type: Boolean
+# Default value: true
+BloodRefillDraculinEnabled = true

+## When enabled, GateBoss blood can be refilled.
+# Setting type: Boolean
+# Default value: true
+BloodRefillGateBossEnabled = true

+## When enabled, DraculaTheImmortal blood can be refilled.
+# Setting type: Boolean
+# Default value: true
+BloodRefillDraculaTheImmortalEnabled = true

 ## When enabled, V-blood is excluded from the 'same blood type' check (i.e. it's always considered to be 'the same blood type' as the player's blood type).
 # Setting type: Boolean